WSJ Executive MBA Rankings

 Last week, the Wall Street Journal took on the challenge of ranking Executive MBA programs.
 You can see the rankings here; there's also a great collection of articles that describe the methodology and explore a variety of EMBA-related topics.

 As usual, the top of the list isn't a surprise.
 In this case, Kellogg and Wharton come out on top.
 You might not expect some of the other names in the top ten, though.
+If you are interested in seeing some of the online MBA schools, check out these online MBA rankings.

 When it comes to gaining admission to an elite EMBA program, GMAT scores are generally not as important as they are for comparable full-time programs.
 Part of the reason is that a typical EMBA student has more (and more unique) work experience, so admissions committees rate that higher.